How Much Is a Divorce? Here’s What to Know About the Average Cost

 So you and your partner have made the difficult decision to get a divorce.
-The good news is that once it’s over, the rest of your life will begin.
-The bad news is that divorce probably won’t be cheap getting there, and unfortunately some of the costliest parts of the process are simply unavoidable.
+The good news is that once it is finalized over, the rest of your life will begin.
+The bad news is that if you’re asking “How much does a divorce cost?” the answer is, well, a lot.
+And, unfortunately, some of the more expensive parts of the process are simply unavoidable.

 “The heightened expense is usually tied to the complicated nature of the assets and/or difficult custodial concerns,” said Kelly A. Frawley and Emily S. Pollock, partners in the matrimonial and family law department at Kasowitz Benson Torres LLP, in joint comments to Fatherly.
-Battling over custody, defining income from cash-heavy businesses or gifts, appraising homes, jewelry or artwork: all of these require an attorney’s time and expertise — drafting motions, filing motions, negotiating with opposing counsel — if not the hiring of other experts entirely, such as appraisers, psychologists, or court-appointed attorneys for your children.
+Battling over custody, defining income from cash-heavy businesses or gifts, appraising homes, jewelry or artwork: all of these require an attorney’s time and expertise.
+They must draft motions, file motions, negotiate with opposing counsel.
+Depending on the nature of the case, they may also have to hire other experts entirely, such as appraisers, psychologists, or court-appointed attorneys for children.

-To make matters more frustrating, litigation is as unpredictable as it is expensive.
+Litigation is also as unpredictable as it is expensive.
 Suppose one party files for discovery: right away you’re dealing with the costs of depositions (including a court reporter and transcript fees, not to mention your attorneys’ time), but you may also find that what you discover quickly spirals into other costs.
 As Tami Kamin Meyer, an attorney practicing in Ohio since 1992, explained to Fatherly, people often don’t see these coming.

-“Let’s say one party discovers information about the other party’s assets or something that that the one party didn’t reveal,” Kamin Meyer said.
+“Let’s say one party discovers information about the other party’s assets or something that the one-party didn’t reveal,” Meyer said.
 “You don’t necessarily anticipate going back to court for contempt, meaning you have some temporary orders while the case is slowly moving towards its finalization.”
-You may also find yourself going back to court to appeal these rulings (or any other decisions you’re unhappy with), she said, a process that can last functionally as long as the parties draw it out.
+You may also find yourself going back to court to appeal these rulings (or any other decisions with which you’re unhappy), she said, a process that can last functionally as long as the parties draw it out.

 Even in cases where complicated financial and custodial concerns aren’t in play, Frawley and Pollock estimate that the bill will still be hefty.
 (And indeed, their experiences reflect one of the prestigious Manhattan firms mentioned by Pettus.)